 Every time I finish a jar of pickles, I clean out the jar with great expectations that I am going to use it for something.
-Unfortunately, I never do and sadly it sits there until I decided to throw it away.
+Unfortunately, I never do; sadly, it sits there until I throw it away.

-During the class participants turned their jar lid into a snowman.
-It was an easy process and fun for all ages.
-You could paint your snowman however you liked.
-We also glued ribbon on lid so it can hang.
 They are great to make for winter decorations.
 The snowman was an adorable craft and looked great in our kitchen window.
-They are also a great gift for grandparents, caregivers and loved ones.
+They are also a great gift for grandparents, caregivers, and loved ones.
 They would brighten up anyone’s day.

 Hot Glue Gun- please remember that only adults should use a hot glue gun

 Step 1: The first thing you are going to do is wash and dry your jar lid.
 You want to make sure that the lid is completely dry before painting it.

 Step 2: Paint the jar lid white.
 We used a sponge brush and dabbed the paint on.
 We did this so it would look more like snow.
 If you do not have a sponge brush you can cut a piece off a sponge that you are no longer using and create your own.
 If you do not have a sponge brush or sponge, simply paint the lid using a regular paint brush.

 Step 3: Let your paint dry.
 This is important.
 If your white paint is not dry, the color will start to come off as you are painting on the snowman’s face.

 Step 4:Once your white paint is dry.
 Using the black and orange paint, paint a face on your snowman.
 Children have the opportunity to be creative here.
 Let them use their imagination to create a snowman face.
 Let dry.

 Step 5: Once your snowman is dry, glue a ribbon to the back to allow you to hang your snowman.
 You can also make a bow to put on your snowman.